 What is Fly Camping?

-It is a term inspired by the old school safaris when hunters would go out for days and sleep under a simple “Fly Sheet” protecting them from the sun and rain.
+The term “fly camping” is inspired by the old-school safaris of the when hunters would go out for days and sleep under a simple “fly sheet” protecting them from the sun and rain.

 How Does Fly Camping Work?